Akansh111/star-wars/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, run the following commands.

+### `npm install`

+Install all the dependencies mentioned in package.json.

 ### `npm start`